kevinwkc/TableauR_ExploratoryAnalysis/TableauR_ExploratoryAnalysis_FR.md

 # values are given as an example here, replace with args in Tableau
 x <- insertion$femmes
 y <- insertion$salaire_net_median_des_emplois_a_temps_plein
-modelType <- "loess/gam" # as an example
+modelType <- "lm_pol_3" # as an example

 # fixed arguments
 confLvl <- 0.95 # confidence interval
 loessLimit <- 1500 # n limit for computing LOESS

+# TODO: fix degrees of freedom and R² calculations for LOESS/GAM

 ###########################
 # remove missing values (only in R, do this with filters in Tableau)